Uruguay

-Uruguay, officially the Oriental Republic of Uruguay, (Note: República Oriental del Uruguay) is a country in South America.
+Uruguay, officially the Oriental Republic of Uruguay, (Note: República Oriental del Uruguay) is a country in southeastern South America.
 It shares borders with Argentina to its west and southwest and Brazil to its north and northeast, while bordering the Río de la Plata to the south and the Atlantic Ocean to the southeast.
 It is part of the Southern Cone region of South America.
 Uruguay covers an area of approximately 176,215 km2.
 It has a population of almost 3.5 million people, of whom nearly 2 million live in the metropolitan area of its capital and largest city, Montevideo.

 The area that became Uruguay was first inhabited by groups of hunter gatherers 13,000 years ago.
 The first European explorer to reach the region was Juan Díaz de Solís in 1516, but the area was colonized later than its neighbors.
 At the time of European arrival, the Charrúa were the predominant tribe, alongside other groups such as the Guaraní and the Chaná.
-However, none of these groups were socially or politically organized, which contributed to their decline.
+However, none of these peoples were socially or politically organized in large groups, which contributed to their decline.
 Amid territorial disputes, the Portuguese established Colônia do Sacramento in 1680, and the Spanish founded Montevideo as a military stronghold.
 Uruguay secured its independence between 1811 and 1828, following a four-way struggle involving Portugal, Spain, and later the United Provinces of the Río de la Plata and the Empire of Brazil.
 In 1830, the country enacted its constitution and was formally established as an independent state.